This year’s ANNUAL GENERAL MEETING will be held on Saturday, 27th October 2018

 Our 2017 Annual General Meeting was held on Saturday, 7 October at the Art Workers Guild, 6 Queen Square, London, WC1N 3AT and was very well attended.

-We are delighted to welcome Stan Knight FSSI as our speaker in 2017.
-Stan’s life in America means he is rarely able to visit the SSI’s events and this promises to be an exceptional day, reviewing the life’s work of an exceptional scribe.
-Make sure you are able to attend.
-More information will follow later.
+We were delighted to welcome Stan Knight FSSI as our speaker.
+Stan’s life in America means he is rarely able to visit the SSI’s events and so his presence and talk made it an exceptional day.

 LETTER & IMAGE: A Life in Art and Letters